-To determine if the expressed ratios differed in the MI group versus the healthy control group, Fisher’s exact test for individual genes was carried out upon the barcode values.
+To determine if the expressed ratios differed in the MI group versus the healthy control group, Fisher’s exact test for individual genes was carried out on the barcode values.
 Genes with a false discovery rate (FDR) of <0.05, which was calculated through the Benjamini-Hochberg (BH) procedure to adjust for multiple testing issues, were considered as differentially expressed genes.
 The same procedures were conducted on CAD versus healthy controls as well as MI versus CAD group to find the DEGs between them.

-2.4 Functional and pathway enrichment analyses
+Functional and pathway enrichment analyses

 Using the R cluster Profilter package, the Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway enrichment analysis and Gene Ontology (GO) functional annotation were carried out on the differentially expressed genes.
-The GO analysis included biological process (BP), cellular component (CC) and molecular function (MF) categories.
-An adjusted p-value less than 0.05 was considered to indicate a statistically significant difference.
+The GO analysis included biological process (BP), cellular component (CC), and molecular function (MF) categories.
+An adjusted p-value of less than 0.05 was considered to indicate a statistically significant difference.
 Enrichments were conducted on the MI-healthy and CAD-healthy DEGs.
 In these analyses, all default parameters were used.

-2.5 Machine Learning
+ML

-The machine learning analysis was performed using Python software, ver.
-3.9, numpy (Harris et al. 2020), pandas (McKinney 2010) and Scikit-Learn packages (Pedregosa et al. 2011).
+The ML analysis was performed using Python software, ver.
+3.9, NumPy (Harris et al. 2020), pandas (McKinney 2010), and Scikit-Learn packages (Pedregosa et al. 2011).
 Whenever hyper-tuning was needed, the scikit-opt package (Head et al. 2021) was used.
-In all ML analysis, the datasets were divided into train and test sets by 0.7:0.3 ratio and all reported results are the average of 10-fold cross-validation.
+In all ML analyses, the datasets were divided into train and test sets by a 0.7:0.3 ratio and all reported results are the average of 10-fold cross-validation.

 Two different approaches were used for selecting miRNAs for model training.
 The first approach was using the miRNAs that are differentially expressed.
-In the second approach miRNAs were selected by their individual AUC-ROC.
+In the second approach, miRNAs were selected by their individual AUC-ROC.
 Having the result of these two different approaches can provide an informative comparison between the predictive capabilities of sets of miRNAs selected with different logics.

-2.5.1 miRNAs in DEGs
+miRNAs in DEGs

-In this approach, a two layer architecture was deployed to the data to maximize the prediction values.
+In this approach, a two-layer architecture was deployed to the data to maximize the prediction values.
 The first layer predicted whether a sample is healthy or not, and the second layer separated MI from CAD in the samples which were predicted as not healthy in the first layer.
 To this end, a distinct ML model was trained for each layer.
 Since there is a limited number of miRNAs in DEGs, both layers were trained with all of them.
-For further comparison with the models’ performance, ROC curve of each miRNA for classifying healthy and not-healthy, as well as CAD and MI, were generated using a Logistic Regression model.
+For further comparison with the models’ performance, the ROC curve of each miRNA for classifying healthy and non-healthy, as well as CAD and MI, were generated using a Logistic Regression model.

-2.5.1.1 First layer for seperating healthy and not-healthy samples:
+First layer for isolation of healthy and non-healthy samples

 An SVM model using RBF kernels was trained and hyper-tuned using all miRNAs in DEGs.
-In order to handle the severe imbalance in the number of samples (51 for healthy and 157 for not-healthy group), sample weight for not-healthy samples was set to 0.5.
+To handle the severe imbalance in the number of samples (51 for the healthy and 157 for the non-healthy groups), the sample weight for not-healthy samples was set to 0.5.

-2.5.1.2 Second layer for seperating MI and CAD samples:
+Second layer for separating MI and CAD samples:

 For the sake of reaching the highest classification performance using the set of miRNAs, different models were investigated.
 To do so, SVM (with linear, polynomial, and RBF kernels), Logistic Regression (LR), Random Forests (RF), k-Nearest Neighbor (kNN), Gradient Boosting (GB), XGBoost (XGB) and Decision Tree (DT) models were trained.
 All models were trained with their pre-set parameters with 10-fold cross-validation.
-The criteria for choosing the best model was the highest accuracy and AUC on the test set.
+The criteria for choosing the best model were the highest accuracy and AUC on the test set.
 The best model was hyper-tuned with the scikit-opt package (Head et al. 2021) to get the best predictive performance.